-When we began our house hunt, I dreamed of finding a home with a fireplace and mantle.
-Heck, even just a mantle.
+When we began our house hunt, I dreamed of finding a home with a fireplace and mantel.
+Really, just a mantel.
 I wanted to be able to hang our Christmas stockings on it and decorate it seasonally throughout the year.

 But when we finally settled on a house it ended up being a basic, builder-grade home.
 Don’t get me wrong, though — we love it because it’s located in a great school district and there’s lots of other small children in our subdivision, and it has pretty much everything else we were hoping to find.
 Plus, it’s far enough away from the city where it feels a little bit country.

-So shortly after moving in, my husband and I began to make plans to build our own fireplace with mantle.
+So shortly after moving in, my husband and I began to make plans to build our own fireplace with mantel.
 With 10′ foot ceilings and an open floor plan and white walls, let’s just say we needed something on one of those walls.
 We began sketching our plans, searching Pinterest for inspiration, and shopping around for supplies.